KUAF

 KUAF (91.3 MHz) is a non-commercial FM radio station licensed to Fayetteville, Arkansas, serving Northwest Arkansas.
 The station is owned by the University of Arkansas, with studios and offices near the school's campus in Downtown Fayetteville.

 It airs a public radio format, featuring news and informational programming during the day and evening, mostly from National Public Radio (NPR).
 Programs include Morning Edition, All Things Considered and Fresh Air with Terry Gross.
 It has a local weekday magazine show, "Ozarks At Large," heard at noon and repeated in early evenings.
 Late nights, KUAF plays classical music with some jazz and blues on Friday and Saturday nights.

 KUAF has an effective radiated power (ERP) of 100,000 watts, the maximum permitted for non-grandfathered FM stations.
 The transmitter is on Skelton Road in Wyola, Arkansas.
 The signal covers parts of Arkansas, Oklahoma and Missouri.
 KUAF also serves as the NPR member for Fort Smith, Arkansas.
-It has a 250 watt FM translator in Mena, Arkansas, K203BO at 88.5 MHz.

 History

 On January 5, 1973, KUAF signed on the air.
-It was a student-run station using a low-power transmitter, originally on 88.9 MHz.
+It was a student-run station using a low-power 10-watt transmitter, originally on 88.9 MHz.
 The signal could only be heard around the U of A campus and parts of surrounding Fayetteville.
-The station was supervised by a faculty member in the Department of Journalism at the University of Arkansas.
+The station was supervised by a faculty member in the Department of Journalism.
 Students studying radio, television, and film were given the opportunity to volunteer for time slots available throughout the week.
 Aside from some public service programs, students were free to play whatever music was of interest to them.
 Many listeners referred to the station as "the 10-watt wonder".